Salient Issue

 Fairtrade also promotes work in the following areas:

 • Comprehensive programmes support producers to develop and implement action plans that reduce and mitigate labour rights risks.
 For example, Fairtrade’s West Africa Cocoa Programme (WACP) provides training, coaching and advice for cocoa farmer cooperatives in Ghana and Côte d’Ivoire.
-Monitoring data indicates that participating cooperatives and farmers have greater awareness and policies on social issues, such as forced labour, than peer organisations6.
-For information on current projects, please see Fairtrade’s project map.
+Monitoring data indicates that participating cooperatives and farmers have greater awareness and policies on social issues, such as forced labour, than peer organisations.7 In 2023, Fairtrade launched a new child labour and forced labour prevention and remediation programme for the Ivorian and Ghanaian cocoa cooperatives that provides resources for SPOs for prevention and remediation activities.
+For information on current projects, please see Fairtrade Impact Map.

-• Training on forced labour, trafficking, decent work and workers’ rights are continuously offered to workers, farmer organisations and plantations.
-We often find that exploitative working conditions have become normalized and are not easily recognized.
-Forced labour as a risk must first be considered and made visible to all involved people.
-Fairtrade Producer Networks organise hundreds of trainings and workshops every year, with no fees for the participating people or organisations.
+• Training on forced labour, human trafficking, decent work and workers’ rights are continuously offered to workers, farmer organisations and plantations.
+We often find that exploitative working conditions have become normalised and are not easily recognised.
+The risk of forced labour must first be considered and made visible to all involved people.
+Fairtrade Producer Networks organise trainings and workshops every year, with no fees for the participating people or organisations.
+In 2022, hired labour organisations spent 8 % of the Fairtrade Premium on training and empowerment of workers.

 • The Fairtrade Premium allows farmer organisations and plantations to tackle some root causes of forced labour through investments in good labour practices and projects that raise farmer incomes and bring direct benefits to disadvantaged groups.
-Find an overview of the use of Fairtrade Premium here.
-In bananas, research indicates that in 2020, some 57% of Fairtrade Premium was spent to improve food sovereignty and 17% to otherwise reduce poverty7.
+For example, in 2022, 64 % of the Premium for hired labour organisations was spent on social investment, such as education and health for the workers and their families, while 15 % was allocated to their financial benefits.
+Find an overview of the use of Fairtrade Premium here

 • Collaboration among supply chain actors.
-Fairtrade aims to connect companies (retailers, brands and traders) with producers to facilitate investment that addresses forced labour in the communities from which they source.
+Fairtrade aims to connect companies (retailers, brands and traders) with producers to facilitate investments that address forced labour in the communities from which they source.
 The best practice section of the Fairtrade Trader Standard encourages this.

 • Awareness-raising and advocacy work in consumer countries.
-Fairtrade elevates the voices of farmers and workers, works to promote fairer trading conditions, and makes consumers and politicians aware of the structural challenges faced by producers.
+Fairtrade elevates the voices of farmers and workers, promotes fairer trading conditions, and raises awareness among consumers and politicians about the structural challenges faced by producers.

 In addition, traders must comply with Fairtrade’s pricing and Premium requirements, which support farmer organisations and plantations to invest in socio-economic development of the communities they serve and their workers.